teagoodilon/e-commerce-compass/README.md

 6. Check the **Checkbox**. (🤣)
 7. And press **Next** two times.
 8. Click **Ok**.
-9. And select the database created on left side **PostgreSQL 15**.
-10. Type the password: ***1984***.
-11. Back to the clone files.
+9. Back to the clone files.
-12. Access the package:
+10. Access the package:
 ```
 e-commerce-compass/src/main/Main.java
 ```
-13. And run the project! ✅
+11. And run the project on Intellij IDE! ✅